ryanwang520/api-docs/source/includes/_integrations.md

 **Associating I360 Appointments with ArcSite Projects**

-- Use the **[ArcSite Project Create API](#create-project)** to generate an ArcSite Project using information from an I360 Appointment.
+- Use the **[ArcSite Project Create API](#create-project)** to generate an ArcSite project using information from an I360 appointment.
-- Associate an I360 Appointment with a specific ArcSite Project through [Associate I360 Appointment with ArcSite Project](#associate-i360-appointment-with-arcsite-project).
+- Associate an I360 appointment with a specific ArcSite project through [Associate I360 Appointment with ArcSite Project](#associate-i360-appointment-with-arcsite-project).

 <aside class='notice'>We recommend using the two APIs above for basic integration.
 The old Create Project API (<strong>POST https://user.arcsiteapp.com/extapi/projects/create/</strong>) will no longer be supported.
 </aside>